MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/certificates-and-tokens.md

 ---

-# Certificates and tokens Azure Kubernetes Service on Azure Stack HCI and Windows Server
+# Certificates and tokens in Azure Kubernetes Service on Azure Stack HCI and Windows Server

 The cloud agent service in  Azure Kubernetes Service on Azure Stack HCI and Windows Server is responsible for underlying orchestration of other services.
 There are many services that communicate with cloud agent, including: